fabianbaumert/habitly/dev_guide.md

 Enable push notifications with local notifications and the package flutter_local_notifications.

-Ask for notification permissions on first app launch. dont do anything on the settings screen dont use firebase messaging. just implement the notification scheduling properly when creating/editing/deleting a habit - nothing more. add some simple logger logs on important parts for debugging purposes.
+Ask for notification permissions on first app launch. dont do anything on the account screen dont use firebase messaging. just implement the notification scheduling properly when creating/editing/deleting a habit - nothing more. add some simple logger logs on important parts for debugging purposes.